 I can also use PICO to develop my search strategy by defining my three main concepts: formerly incarcerated individuals, housing, and recidivism

 Before you build your search strategy, identify some databases for your search based on your topic or subject area.
-For example, if you are interested in school social work, education, psychology, or social services databases would be more relevant that PubMed.
+For example, if you are interested in school social work, education, psychology, or social services databases would be more relevant than PubMed.
 See databases by subject or ask a librarian for help.

 Start to build a search strategy by determining search terms.
 Search terms or keywords can be people, events, theories, concepts, ideas, periods, movements, eras, places, techniques, media etc. Use terms that describe the concepts in the research question and their synonyms.
 You can consult a reference text, such as an encyclopedia, for additional background information and to identify additional terms.